bruceravel/demeter/documentation/Artemis/extended/bvs.rst

 Using a bond valance sum as a restraint
 ---------------------------------------

-The bond valence sum can be used a restraint on a fit.
+The bond valence sum can be used a :restrain:`restraint` on a fit.
 That is, the relationship between formal valence, coordination number, and bond distance can be used as prior knowledge guiding the fit.
 If the absorber/scatterer pair are in the bond valence database, values for R\ :sub:`0,ij`, B, and the formal valence of the obsorber can be defined as set parameters.
 The bond valence sum is expressed as a def parameter.
-Finally, the difference between the bond valence sum and the formal valence are expressed as a restrain parameter.
+Finally, the difference between the bond valence sum and the formal valence are expressed as a :restrain:`restrain` parameter.
 These are shown below for the Fe-O bond in FeO.
 In FeO the iron atom is of valence 2+ and the oxygen is 2-.

 .. _fig-bvsrestrain:
 .. figure:: ../../_images/bvs_restrain.png
    :target: ../_images/bvs_restrain.png
    :align: center

-   Defining a group of parameters to make a restraint based on a bond valence sum.
+   Defining a group of parameters to make a :restrain:`restraint` based on a bond valence sum.

-When the fit is evaluated, the restrain parameter will be added in quadrature to the evaluation of |chi|\ :sup:`2`.
+When the fit is evaluated, the :restrain:`restrain` parameter will be added in quadrature to the evaluation of |chi|\ :sup:`2`.
 This sum will be minimized in the fit.
 In a fit to FeO, the coordination number is fixed to 6, the value known from crystallography.
-By using this restraint, the value of |Delta| R will be encouraged to assume a value that results in a bond valence sum of 2.
-By increasing the value of the scale parameter, the strength of the restraint is increased.
-For a very large value of scale, |Delta| R will constrained to a value that forces the bond valence sum to 2.
-For a very small value of scale, the restraint will be weak and |Delta| R will be given more freedom to deviate from a value that casues a bond valence sum of 2.
+By using this :restrain:`restraint`, the value of |Delta| R will be encouraged to assume a value that results in a bond valence sum of 2.
+By increasing the value of the scale parameter, the strength of the :restrain:`restraint` is increased.
+For a very large value of scale,
+|Delta| R will constrained to a value that forces the bond valence sum
+to 2.
+For a very small value of scale, the :restrain:`restraint` will be weak and |Delta| R will be given more freedom to deviate from a value that casues a bond valence sum of 2.

 This example shows the simplest case of a single scattering path contributing to the bond valence sum.
-The math expressions to establish the restraint would be more complicated for a more disrodered first shell, but those math expressions would follow the same pattern as this example.
+The math expressions to establish the :restrain:`restraint` would be more complicated for a more disrodered first shell, but those math expressions would follow the same pattern as this example.